Who We Are

 democracyCo was born out of a realisation that it is easier for governments to achieve complex reform if they meaningfully involve citizens and stakeholders.

-The Co CEO’s Emily and Emma use their combined skills in deliberative techniques, communications, policy making and group facilitation to bring governments and the communities they serve closer together.
+As Co CEO’s, Emily and Emma use their combined skills in deliberative techniques, communications, policy making and group facilitation to bring governments and the communities they serve closer together.

 They do this by…

 - Taking a holistic approach that involves communications, policy and engagement,

 - Enabling communities and stakeholders with diverse views to work together in ways that use their knowledge, skills and experience to the best,

 - Collaborating – Policy making will be more sustainable if it is done collaboratively and meaningfully with citizens and stakeholders,